 Getting started with your ballroom dance lessons is sure to be an awesome experience.
 Just take a little time to get to know your options.
-We’re looking at four of the most popular ways to get moving: a ballroom dance studio, a series of group classes, online or video lessons, or lessons at a bar or dance club.
+Four of the most popular ways to get moving are:

 Whatever your choice is, get out there and enjoy yourself!